 City Mill Skate is a research project that has used a shared design process to build and realise a proposal for the construction of semi-permanent skateable objects within the new University College London campus (known as UCL East) on Pool Street, E20.
 City Mill Pool Street opened to the public on October 2022 and is now host to lively programme of skate lessons, skate Jam events and more!

 To find out more, take a look at our film below:

 City Mill Skate is part of a wider set of initiatives across UCL that seek to broaden participation in education and ultimately to change perceptions of what attending university can be like.

-Via a programme of events throughout 2020, City Mill Skate will build a diverse community of skateboarders around the site of the future UCL East campus.
-For 2020, this will include design and making workshops, DIY build test projects, skate lessons and more.
+Via a programme of events throughout 2023 and beyond, City Mill Skate will build a diverse community of skateboarders around the site of the UCL East campus.
+For 2023, this will include skate lessons, skate Jam events and more.